JimDesu/basis-lang/spec.md

 The guarantee is **one-directional**: the tracked obligation *fires*.
 The programmer cannot forget to close the file, free the storage, or overwrite the secret.
 That guarantee is to *invoke* the sink and nothing more — whether the sink succeeds is the sink's own contract.
 A sink that fails has still discharged the obligation; its failure propagates by ordinary means, and for a sink fired from an `@`/`@!` block the block's own machinery is available in situ to log or otherwise react to it.
 The system makes no claim, either, that the duty fires *only* once in the presence of aliasing.
 Closing a file twice through two copies of a handle, freeing through a dangling alias, or leaving a secret in an un-zeroed copy are genuine errors; Basis declines to detect or prevent them rather than blessing them as defined.
 Consequently the sink machinery is never defensively idempotent and performs no reference counting or alias bookkeeping — a discharge is a single call.

-**An accepted limitation: disposal, not performance.** Because every declaration carries a default, the system guarantees an obligation is *disposed* — released, closed, zeroed, or otherwise consumed exactly once — but not that a specific intended operation was the one that disposed it.
+**An accepted limitation: disposal, not performance.** Because every declaration carries a default and every default is self-sufficient (§10.2), the auto-fired default can always run, so the system unconditionally guarantees an obligation is *disposed* — released, closed, zeroed, or otherwise consumed exactly once — but not that a specific intended operation was the one that disposed it.
 A forgotten stream-cipher apply fires the default discard: the keystream material is consumed once and never lingers or is reused, but the encryption it was meant to perform did not happen.
 The limitation is accepted by design: the system secures the security-critical property — single consumption, no lingering — and leaves the functional correctness of the specific operation to the programmer.

 The analysis enforces these structural properties of a tracked obligation:

 1. **The obligation is never dropped.** An obligation acquired but not explicitly discharged fires its default at the end of its acquiring scope.
 2. **The sink is invoked against the same source slot.** The source slot's identity — the receiver the source method was called against — is recorded at acquisition and verified at any explicit discharge.
+A source-less (constructor-borne) obligation has no separate source receiver: its source slot *is* the obligated value (the constructor's output), so a sink acting on that value as its receiver satisfies this property inherently.
-3. **The source slot maintains identity continuity.** Between acquisition and discharge the source slot must remain `init` and must never appear in a PRODUCE argument position; either would destroy the identity the obligation was issued against.
-REFERENCE and READ positions are unconstrained.
+3. **The source slot maintains identity continuity.** An obligation discharges against the identity its source slot held at acquisition; across that obligation's lifetime the slot holds that identity and stays `init`.
+A transition that would replace the identity — consuming the slot to `uninit`, or re-initializing it in a CREATE position — does not sever the obligation silently: it first fires the outstanding obligations bound to the slot as cleanup, so each discharges against the identity it was issued against.
+For a source-method-borne obligation those are the dependents fired by the §10.5 source-slot rule; for a source-less one — whose source slot *is* the obligated value — it is the §10.12 overwrite rule, firing the value's own default before any re-initialization.
+UPDATE and READ positions preserve identity and are unconstrained.

 ### 10.4 Discharge

 A local obligation is discharged in one of three ways, all within its acquiring scope.

 **Direct discharge.** The sink is called explicitly in the body.
-The call fires immediately and transitions the obligated slot to `uninit`, so the slot cannot be read after the resource is released — a direct discharge is *done*, not merely scheduled.
-A direct call can select any sink, default or not; the full context is in hand at the call site.
+The call fires immediately and clears the duty.
+Whether it also empties the slot is read off the sink's position (§7.22): a **finalizing** sink — its obligated argument at a `~` (DISPOSE) position, or a `~` receiver — consumes the value and transitions the obligated slot to `uninit`, so the slot cannot be read after the resource is ended; a **non-finalizing** sink — discharging through an UPDATE or READ position — clears the duty but leaves the slot `init`, the value surviving as a live, reusable one (overwriting a secrets buffer to zero is a complete discharge that leaves a valid buffer).
+Either way a direct discharge is *done*, not merely scheduled, and a direct call can select any sink, default or not; the full context is in hand at the call site.

 ```
 .cmd processLocally: Int size =